 On October 8 and 9, 2020, seven Holladay Construction Group associates gathered at the Portage, IN office to take part in a two-day drone training session.
 Zachary Huffman, CEO/Founder of Drone The News led the training.

-The Holladay team members who participated in the training included: Clayton Trueblood, Project Manager (Portage, IN); Nick Sebert, Assistant Project Manager (Portage, IN); Charlie Healy, Intern (Portage, IN); Frank Trapane, Assistant Project Manager (LaGrange, IL); Maddie Mayernik, Intern (Portage, IN); Robert Cundiff, Pre-Construction Manager (Indianapolis, IN); and Scott Brown, Vice President (LaGrange, IL).
+The Holladay team members who participated in the training included: Clayton Trueblood, Project Manager (Portage, IN); Nick Sebert, Assistant Project Manager (Portage, IN); Charlie Healy, Intern (Portage, IN); Frank Trapane, Assistant Project Manager (Clarendon Hills, IL); Maddie Mayernik, Intern (Portage, IN); Robert Cundiff, Pre-Construction Manager (Indianapolis, IN); and Scott Brown, Vice President (Clarendon Hills, IL).

 Huffman founded Drone The News in 2017 in Atlanta, GA.
 The program uses industry specific training techniques to provide hands-on flight experiences, enabling professionals to become licensed FAA pilots.

 Nick Sebert and Clayton Trueblood set up the two-day training event.
 Huffman used the time to help prepare the Holladay crew to take the Part 107 exam.